mies/getting-started-puppet/README.md

 getting-started-puppet
 ======================

-puppet sample app for wercker
+puppet sample app for wercker to try out manifests